ranguard/www-leo-cuckoo-org/root/cv/index.md

 implemented significant automation of all systems and started improving the technical abilities of the existing members of the team.

-The team I ran maintained the "market leading" status for many years winning many [awards](https://www.foxtons.co.uk/foxtons/awards/) for the [Foxtons website](https://www.foxtons.co.uk/).
+The team I ran maintained the `market leading` status for many years, winning many [awards](https://www.foxtons.co.uk/foxtons/awards/) for the [Foxtons website](https://www.foxtons.co.uk/).
 The site scaled from 2 million page impressions a month to over 21 million.

 Over the long period I was at Foxtons I saw the full life cycle of many projects.
 The focus was always on delivering excellence and the right solutions for the situation.

-A few of the technologies and projects we worked on to deliver excellence to our users and the business.
+Here are a few of the technologies and projects I ran:

 ##### Tech

-- Perl, Starman (webserver), nginx, memcached, MySQL, ElasticSearch, Fastly (CDN/caching service), Puppet, Debian
+- Perl, Starman (webserver), Nginx, memcached, MySQL, ElasticSearch, Fastly (CDN/caching service), Puppet, Debian, UI/UX, Prototypes.

 ##### Projects

-- `Website` - Gateway to the business, with a wealth of features from location / draw / travel time
+- `Website` - Gateway to the business, with a wealth of features from location / draw / travel time (when Foxtons IPO'ed an estimated 70% of the business value was in it's IT systems).
 - polygon searches to local area guides and some of the best UK school information on the internet.
 - `Portal` - Allowing customers to login and access their data and proceed with business (document uploading, document signing, payment portal, data gathering, user updates and CTA's)
 - `Imports` - property / school / transport / location data / etc